Force over Distance: Chapter 26

 “Fine.”
 Jackson’s voice was cold.
 “I look forward to working with Tamara.
 When you’re dead.”
 It shot him a baleful glare, and vanished.

-Young stared at the place where it had been, then looked back at Rush.
+Young stared at the place where it’d been, then looked at Rush.
 “And you hang out with that thing?” he whispered.

 Rush didn’t move.
-The dim, intricate patterns of his thought through elaborate, invisible firewalls, continued to run.
+The intricate patterns of his thoughts, threaded through invisible firewalls, ran in endless spirals.

 Compared to the party he’d just left, the room was crushingly quiet.